-There are a range of things for tax advisers to consider, particularly sole practitioners and principals in small firms, if you have not already done so, to manage office closures, remote working and potential sickness.
+There are a range of things for tax advisers to consider, particularly sole practitioners and principals in small firms to manage office closures, remote working and potential sickness.

 Business continuity plan

-For example, you should know the process for redirecting post and phones to a partner or principal’s home, in case the office has to be closed.
-You will need to make sure that, if you move to operating remotely, any data you possess is still being held and used in a GDPR-compliant way, outside the usual office environment.
+You will need to make sure that, when operating remotely, any data you possess is still being held and used in a GDPR-compliant way, outside the usual office environment.

 One important thing to consider if you are a small practice is whether you have adequate arrangements in place for reciprocal working (e.g. with other local practices), in terms of putting an alternate in place if the sole practitioner or principal has to self-isolate or becomes ill.
 ATT/CIOT guidance on appointing an alternate can be found here.

 Complying with Professional Conduct in Relation to Taxation (PCRT) FAQs